AldrichW/GoatWeather/README.md

 ### Storyboard vs Programmatic UI

-I decided to remove the storyboard and implement my views programmatically  with the exception of the custom cell class `StockTickerItemCell` which is a Xib.
+I decided to remove the storyboard and implement my views programmatically with the exception of the custom cell class `WeatherInfoItemCell` which is a Xib.
 I decided keep the cell a xib since it was quick to prototype, easy to visualize, and easy talk through with interviewers or other collaborators.

 **Storyboard/Nib pros:**
 * Easy to visualize